Skip to main content

 Institutional Accountability

-While Pride Month 2024 ends on June 30, our work is ongoing to create welcoming and affirming spaces throughout Illinois Extension settings.
+While Pride Month 2024 ends on June 30, our work is ongoing to create welcoming and affirming settings throughout Illinois Extension.
 Regardless of our roles, we can help provide opportunities in different spaces where no one’s value is diminished in those spaces because of their identity.
 We can learn together.
 We can grow together.
 We can elevate each other.

 “Pride is a celebration of community, resilience, and LGBTQ+ history and culture.”
 The Trevor Project.